 The Story of Nativity Jesuit Academy

 Nativity Jesuit’s First School Leaders: Larry Siewert and Rev. Bill Johnson, S.J.

 Nativity Jesuit Academy opened in 1993 as Nativity Jesuit Middle School.
 In the years leading up to the school’s creation, the Wisconsin Province of the Society of Jesus (Jesuits) felt the call to respond to the growing demand for quality, Catholic, high-performing schools that would serve Latino families in Milwaukee.
 The Jesuits decided to establish a school for Latino boys that would set a foundation to develop future Christian leaders in the community.
 The first leaders of the school were Rev. Bill Johnson, S.J. and Larry Siewert.
 Fr.
-Johnson knew that he would need a strong partner to bring this mission to fruition, so he contacted Larry Siewert, his former football coach at Marquette University High School.
+Johnson knew that he would need a strong partner to bring this mission to fruition, so he contacted Siewert, his former football coach at Marquette University High School.
 Siewert not only agreed to help with the project, but he committed to serve as the first principal of the new school.

 Nativity Jesuit Middle School’s first years were housed in St. Patrick’s Parish on the south side of Milwaukee.
 In 1993, the school opened its doors to 14 incoming sixth graders.
 Following the national Nativity model of education, the students began their first school year with a summer camp experience that combined learning, prayer and fun.